Anglia-Ruskin-IoT-Labs/imirror/README.md

 ```

 ## Running
-Just restart the pi and it will work
+Just restart the pi and it will autostart in a terminal
 Alternatively you can run it with this command:
 ```bash
 sudo /home/pi/skill-server-imirror/run.py
 ```

 # Docs
-## Server
+## API endpoints

-Listening over HTTPS on Port: 5005
+By default istening over HTTPS on Port: 5005

 ### POST endpoint '/alexa'
 Updates Interface with alexa's last response.